-Please contact Phyllis C. Bates (pcbate2@uky.edu) if you have any problems with the registration process.
+Please contact Hollie Holladay hollie@uky.edu) if you have any problems with the registration process.
 Advanced registration is held in April for Summer and Fall semesters.
 You will receive an email from the Registrar when you are eligible to register.
 If you miss your window, you may be subject to a late registration penalty.
-Instructions for registration can be found on this Registrar website.
+Instructions for registration can be found on this Registrar's website.